apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 This should install MySQL 8.x, as of the time of writing this guide.
-With MySQL now installed we need to make a few configuration changes to /etc/my.cnf.
-Specifically we need to add the following options to the [mysqld]
+With MySQL now installed we need to make a few configuration changes to /etc/my.cnf.d/mysql-server.cnf.
+Specifically, we need to add the following options to the [mysqld]
 section:

 .. parsed-literal::